Iriseve/Iriseve/README.md

 # About Me
 - 👋 Hi, I’m @yiling

-- 🌱 My current research focuses on large language models (LLMx), with particular interest in hallucination suppression, knowledge editing, and multi-agent cooperation.
+- 🌱 My current research focuses on large language models (LLMx), with particular interest in reasoning and agent related topics, in addition to (multimodal) hallucination suppression, multi-agent cooperation and LLM knowledge related problems.
+Anyway, my interests are more extensive, welcome to discuss some interesting work together!
-- 💞️ **I am currently looking for PhD or Master's positions for Fall 2025 and am also very interested in communicating and collaborating with researchers interested in it.
-If you would like to discuss further, please feel free to contact me via email, and I will respond as soon as possible.**
+- 💞️ I am very interested in communicating and collaborating with researchers interested in it.
+If you would like to discuss further, please feel free to contact me via email, and I will respond as soon as possible.
 - 📫 cyiling111@gmail.com

 <!---